 The one element of this cocktail that is most important is the espresso.
 In today's coffee-conscious world, it would be a shame to use anything other than a great cup of espresso to make a Martini.

 If you have an espresso machine, go ahead and pull a few shots and put them in the freezer for a quick chill.
-It is important to add cold espresso to the shaker otherwise your ice will melt too quickly and throw the whole balance off.
+It is important to add cold espresso to the shaker, as otherwise your ice will melt too quickly and throw the whole balance off.

-For those that do not have an espresso machine or at least a moka pot, there are now some fantastic ready to drink espressos available.
+For those who do not have an espresso machine or at least a moka pot, there are now some fantastic ready-to-drink espressos available.
 A number of coffee shops around the world are brewing up their coffees and selling bottles or cans online and in stores.
 Explore these options because there are some great finds out there that go far beyond what Starbucks offers.

 A nice brand of cold espresso is High Brew Coffee.
-This Austin, Texas-based company specializes in cold-brew coffees and sell 8-ounce cans.
-Their flavors include Black & Bold, Double Espresso, Salted Caramel, Mexican Vanilla, and Dark Chocolate Mocha.
-Each of them is spectacular and will make a fantastic Espresso Martini.
+This Austin, Texas-based company specializes in cold-brew coffees and sells 8-ounce cans.
+Their flavors include Black & Bold, Double Espresso, Salted Caramel, Mexican Vanilla and Dark Chocolate Mocha.
+Each of them is spectacular and will make a fantastic espresso Martini.